hydrateio/advanced-graphql-server-tutorial/README.md

 This project uses [babel](https://babeljs.io/) to allow for ES6 module syntax usage.

-This project uses [apollo-server-express](https://www.npmjs.com/package/apollo-server-express) to provide convenient implementation of the GraphQL server spec and to easily add a [GraphiQL](https://www.npmjs.com/package/graphiql) client for development purposes.
+This project uses [apollo-server-express](https://www.npmjs.com/package/apollo-server-express) to provide convenient implementation of the GraphQL server spec and to easily add a [GraphQL Playground](https://github.com/prisma/graphql-playground) client for development purposes.